 Normal Creek Wildlife Project

 You may have noticed trail cameras at your local parks here in Normal.
-These cameras are being used to track local wildlife!
-Undergraduate interns at Illinois State University, staff at ISU, the Ecology Action Center, and the town of Normal are working together to study local wildlife.
+These cameras were being used to track local wildlife!
+Undergraduate interns at Illinois State University, staff at ISU, the Ecology Action Center, and the town of Normal were working together to study local wildlife.

-The study aims to answer the question, “Do animals use streams as corridors?”
-Trail cameras have been placed along the streams that intersect through Hidden Creek Nature Sanctuary and North Blair Drive.
-Photos are taken and data is recorded on the animal species, behavior, and direction of movement.
-Although people have also been captured on these cameras, photos are deleted for privacy purposes.
+The study aimed to answer the question, “Do animals use streams as corridors?”
+Trail cameras were placed along the streams that intersect through Hidden Creek Nature Sanctuary and North Blair Drive.
+Photos were taken and data was recorded on the animal species and movement patterns.
+Although people were also captured on these cameras, photos were deleted for privacy purposes.

 Crow with trash in its mouth.